BU-NU-CLOUD-F19/Develop_a_containerized_plugin_for_medical_image_analysis_on_Power9/README.md

   system.

 # Scope and Features
-* Containerize FreeSurfer as a ChRIS plugin
+* Feature: FreeSurfer is containerized as a ChRIS plugin
-* Compile FreeSurfer to PowerPC architecture
+* Feature: FreeSurfer compiles to PowerPC architecture
-* Utilize Power9 machines on the MOC
+* Feature: Flag in plugin --> denotes which architecture to use on the MOC (how can we make this more specific)
-* Add a flag in ChRIS internals to denote which architecture to use on the MOC
+* Feature: ChRIS is able to read and run PowerPC images on PowerPC machines and Intel images on Intel machines

 # Solution Concept